-- Our dismissal process will begin at 2:40pm and end at 3:15pm.
-Please visit the elementary school Youtube webpage for an informational video about the dismissal process. - If you need to pick up a student early for a medical appointment please arrive by 2:15pm.
+Our dismissal process will begin at 2:30pm and end at 3:15pm.

+- If you need to pick up a student early for a medical appointment please arrive by 2:15pm.
 A staff member will call your student from class and walk them to the car.
-Please have your ID ready. - We will not allow early check out between 2:15pm and 2:40pm.
-Our daycare vans and busses need to enter the lot and wait for student dismissal and we are unable to walk your child to the car during these times. - Our dismissal procedures keep the safety of children in the forefront.
+Please have your ID ready. - We will not allow early check out between 2:15pm and 2:30pm.
+Our daycare vans and buses need to enter the lot and wait for student dismissal and we are unable to walk your child to the car during these times. - Our dismissal procedures keep the safety of children in the forefront.
 If an issue arises please see one of our principals. - At 3:15 any student still in the building will sit in the cafeteria.
 You will need to park and walk to the front door and wait for a staff member.